 Play therapy provides the therapist with an opportunity to enter the child’s world.
-Even though children may struggle with behavioral issues, anxiety, OCD or other issues, Garry recommends that we “see the child for the person he’s capable of being.”
-Garry emphasizes that “facts about the child do not tell very much about the person of the child.”
+Even though children may struggle with behavioral issues, anxiety, OCD or other issues, it is recommended that we “see the child for the person he’s capable of being.”
 The child is more than his past or present struggles.

 “You can discover more about a person in an hour of play than in a year of conversation.”

 - To respect themselves